Red-backed poison frog: As pets

 R. reticulata is considered a species for advanced dart hobbyists only.
 Their small size, breeding difficulties, and generally difficult care relative to other darts shows through high mortality rates with novice keepers.
 These difficulties are also the reason that the frog is fairly uncommon in the dart frog hobby and command a price upwards of $125–150 U.S. dollars per frog.
 It is also recommended to only keep them in pairs unless the tank size is substantial (55 gallons or larger), as there are many witness accounts and anecdotal reports of heavy same-sex aggression in smaller enclosures.

+Threats

+The IUCN classifies this frog as least concern of extinction because of its large range.
+What danger it faces comes from deforestation by humans.
+For example, people burn trees to make charcoal to sell as fuel.
+Scientists also cite the capture of live frogs for the international pet trade.

+The frog's range includes at least one protected park: Reserva Nacional Allpahuayo Mishana.